swift-server/swift-aws-lambda-runtime/readme.md

 5. Deploy to AWS

-There are multiple way to deploy to AWS (SAM, Terraform, CDK, Console) that are covered later in this doc.
+There are multiple ways to deploy to AWS (SAM, Terraform, CDK, Console) that are covered later in this doc.
 Here is how to deploy using the `aws` command line.

 ```bash